GabeScott/standard-works-vault/General Conference/1985 October - The Only True Church.md

 I find it so interesting that those who condemn us reject the parallel path philosophy themselves when it comes to non-Christian religions.

 For if they do not, they have no reason to accept the Lord as our Redeemer or regard the Atonement as essential.
-And what could they do with his statement that “he that believeth and is baptized shall be saved; but he that believeth not shall be damned”?
-(Mark 16:16.)
+And what could they do with his statement that “he that believeth and is baptized shall be saved; but he that believeth not shall be damned”? ([[Mark 16.16|Mark 16:16]].)

 While the converging path idea is very appealing, it really is not reasonable.